 - In 2015, at COP 21, the Group committed to develop methodologies to align its activities with the targets set in the Paris Agreement with a focus on the coal sector.
-A first methodology was developed in 2016, and the Group has pledged to reduce the share of coal power and coal mining exposure from its portfolio. - In 2018, the Group signed the Katowice Commitment to develop open-source methodologies alongside four other international banks (BBVA, BNP Paribas, ING and Standard Chartered) and pledged to align its activities with the goals of the Paris Agreement. - In 2019, the Katowice commitment served as a precursor to the Collective Commitment to Climate Action, announced as part of the UN Principles for Responsible Banking (PRB).
-It defines time-bound actions that signatory banks agree to take to align their lending with the Paris Agreement targets.
-These include: setting sector-specific targets for portfolio alignment within three years, working with customers on their energy transition and publicly reporting on progress at least once a year.
+A first methodology was developed in 2016, and the Group has reduced the share of its coal power and coal mining exposure. - In 2018, the Group signed the Katowice Commitment to develop open-source methodologies alongside four other international banks and pledged to align its activities with the goals of the Paris Agreement by 2020.
+The publication of the Katowice application of PACTA in September 2020 was a first step towards meeting this commitment.
+In 2019, the Katowice commitment served as a precursor to the Collective Commitment to Climate Action, announced as part of the UN Principles for Responsible Banking (PRB).
+In 2019, Societe Generale also signed the Poseidon Principles, which are consistent with the goal of the International Maritime Organization (IMO) to reduce shipping emissions by at least 50% by 2050. - In 2020, the Group is now committing to phase out thermal coal extraction and power financing (by 2030 for the OECD and by 2040 for the rest of the world).
+Societe Generale is now one of the first commercial bank to reduce its upstream oil&gas exposure in absolute terms on a short-term horizon (-10% by 2025).
+The Group also pledged to reduce the emission intensity of its power financing (-18% by 2025).